Monday, July 17, 2017

 When I contacted @PlanetVictoria on Twitter (with the Irish wine merchant’s assessment of her inability to engage readers with a passion for wine), she replied: “More politics of hate”.
 Confused, I scrolled through her tweets, expecting to find the concentrated essence of Moore’s approach to wine writing.
 Before I could scribble down her supermarket wine recommendations and tasting notes, she blocked me from her account.

-The most curious response I had was from wine writer Will Lyons: “Unusual pitch.
-Call a hugely respected wine writer boring and ask her to review your book.”
+The most curious response I had was from wine writer Gavin Quinney: “Unusual pitch.
+Call a hugely respected writer 'that boring woman' on the cover of your book and then ask her to buy and review the book.”

 First, there are not huge numbers of people reading wine journalism (why would there be?).
 So by whom is she “hugely respected”?
 A clique of wine writers and wine industry types handing out ‘Columnist of the Year’ gongs?
 Second, huge respect should be reserved for huge accomplishments.
 Wine writing is not one of them.
 Boring wine writing even less so.
 Then again, maybe Moore's just ‘not showing well’.
 Everyone wins!